Religion (and philosophy)

 Ecumenical Council at Chalcedon making Jesus divine.
 In a

-play in 1054, the Roman Catholic church excommunicated Christian
+play in 1054 (was this religious or political?) the Roman Catholic church excommunicated Christian

-churches who did not accept Filioque which resulted in a formal spit between
+churches who did not accept Filioque which resulted in a spit between

 Roman Catholic and Greek Orthodox.

-wouldn't the Roman belief (and everything descended from it) be considered
+(straight thinking) then wouldn't the Roman Catholic doctrine, and everything descended from it

 enlightenment was kicked off by Europeans like